GetTerminus/terminus-oss/DEVELOPMENT.md

 When it is time merge a branch into `release`, create a pull request from the feature into `release`.

 1. At the top of the pull request, link to the original issue.
-    - If the [ZenHub][zenhub] extension is installed in your browser, you can attach an issue to the PR via the built in controls
+   - If you have the [ZenHub][zenhub] extension installed in your browser, you can attach an issue to the PR via the built in controls
 1. If the pull request includes more than one item, include a high level list of what was done.
 1. If the pull request covers UI changes, include a GIF or image to clearly show the change (bonus points for before and after images).